 • Time Frame: Up to Approximately 24 Months

 • MRD negativity is defined as having less than 1 myeloma cell that may remain in the bone marrow aspirate.
-Depth of response is defined as the proportion of MRD negativity for participants achieving a confirmed sCR/CR per investigator review according to adapted IMWG criteria.
+Depth of response is defined as the proportion of MRD negativity for participants achieving a confirmed sCR/CR per investigator review according to IMWG criteria.

 • Progression Free Survival (PFS)